yitzuliu/DissertationDemo/src/testing/reports/vqa_analysis.md

 ### **🥇 For Production VQA Applications**
 **Use: moondream2**
 - Highest accuracy (65.0%)
-- Best VQA performance (63.0%)
+- Best VQA performance (62.5%)
-- Reasonable inference time (5.82s)
+- Reasonable inference time (8.35s)
-- Most reliable for yes/no questions
+- Most reliable for yes/no questions and object recognition

 ### **⚡ For Speed-Critical Applications**
 **Use: smolvlm_instruct**
-- Fastest inference (0.27s)
+- Fastest inference (0.39s)
 - Acceptable accuracy for basic tasks
 - Good for real-time applications
-- Trade-off: Lower accuracy for speed
+- Trade-off: Lower accuracy for extreme speed

 ### **🎯 For Balanced Performance**
 **Use: smolvlm_v2_instruct**
-- Good accuracy (60.0%)
+- Good accuracy (55.0%)
-- Reasonable speed (6.50s)
+- Reasonable speed (8.41s)
 - Best color perception
-- Reliable for general-purpose VQA
+- Reliable for general-purpose VQA with detailed reasoning

 ### **🚫 Avoid for Production**
 **Avoid: llava_mlx**
-- Extremely slow (25.37s)
+- Extremely slow (24.15s)
 - Poor accuracy (20.0%)
-- Technical issues with batch processing
+- Technical issues with batch processing and repetitive response loops
 - Not suitable for any production use case

 ---